top of page

 Some companies will pay you to report empty properties, or bits of land, to them that might be suitable for re-development, buying or opening a business on.
 So if you are out and about and notice an empty house or a piece of land in a good location, you could be quids in by reporting it.

-You Spot Property will pay you to help them find empty property for them to buy and then sell on.
+You Spot Property will pay you to help them find empty properties to buy and then sell on.
 They will pay you £20 if you find them a potentially suitable property, and if they buy the property, they will give you 1% of the sale price, so a £300k house purchase would earn you £3k, just for reporting the house to them!

 Supermarket Lidl will pay you a fee if you find them their next supermarket location, and the fee is either 1.5% of the total freehold purchase price or 10% of the first year’s rent for leaseholds, which would equate to £22,500 for a completed £1.5m site purchase!

 Majestic Wine will give you a free year's worth of wine if you can find them a site for their latest branch location!
-It's not cash, and I don't know how they work out how much wine they give you, but in my case, I suspect they couldn't keep up with my wine consumption requirements!
+It's not cash, and I don't know how they determine the amount of wine they give you, but in my case, I suspect they couldn't keep up with my wine consumption requirements.

 Sell Your Photos